LuisOlivaresJ/Pyportal/README.md

 ![Positioning](/docs/images/Uniformity.png)

-* Mean: Mean pixel over the image. %5 of each border is exluded.
+* Mean: Mean pixel over the image. %5 of each border is excluded.
 * STD: Standar deviation.
 * Uniformity: STD as a percentage of the mean.
 * Num. pixels: Number of pixels in the ROI.